harhitosw/SpeechToText/README.md

 # SpeechToText
-A new Flutter project
+A new Flutter project to convert the voice to text using speech library
-## Getting Started
-This project is a starting point for a Flutter application.